This is an illustration of AlbumPlays running in Last.fm mode; which is where you receive all of your track plays from Last.fm.

 A run log window opens, and the Get action commences.
 The log window has a white background while the task is running.
-The download automatically gets only “fresh” scrobbles, ie. your new plays.
+Only your new plays are downloaded.

 The log window turns black once the download has completed, and a run summary dialogue box is displayed.
 If it includes the blue “info” Windows icon (as shown on this illustration), the run completed without incident, and there is no need to review the log.

 The Status Report shows a summary of the fresh scrobbles.
 They are all unmatched at this stage, as they haven’t yet been processed against the MediaMonkey database.

 The Wizard has advanced to the Approve action.
 Press the Run button again.
 The Approve function performs the following tasks:

 - matches the fresh scrobbles against your MediaMonkey database

 - handles any mismatches, as described and illustrated, in the Seeding Your database section of the Getting Started User Guide